 Enterprise Risk Management, Master of Science

-The Master of Science in Enterprise Risk Management provides an opportunity to study one of the most important topics in today's business world, in New York City, with several of the world¹s most renowned risk scholars.
+The Master of Science in Enterprise Risk Management (M.S.
+E.R.M.) provides an opportunity to study one of the most important topics in today's business world, in New York City, with several of the world¹s most renowned risk scholars.

-The M.S. in Enterprise Risk Management recognizes the interdisciplinary nature of business activity and adopts an enterprise-wide approach to managing the myriad of risks an organization faces.
+The M.S.
+E.R.M. recognizes the interdisciplinary nature of business activity and adopts an enterprise-wide approach to managing the myriad of risks an organization faces.
 The program reinforces the need for risk to be managed at the strategic, financial, reputational and operational levels of the organization, with well-prepared managers who can guide and build an enterprise risk management process.
-The public expectation for executive responsibility for enterprise-wide risks has risen and companies across multiple industries and countries are seeking graduates with the ability and necessary skills to identify, assess and manage risks.
+The public expectation for executive responsibility for enterprise wide risks has risen and companies across multiple industries and countries are seeking graduates with the ability and necessary skills to identify, assess and manage risks.

 With this program, The Tobin College of Business continues to build on its reputation as a local, national and international leader in risk management education.
 Our unique relationships provide us with collaborative links to industry and professional groups in enterprise risk management, as well as affording specialized academic expertise.

 "The ERM classes available at St. John's are unlike any other business classes I've ever taken.
 I feel that adding ERM to any business major's curriculum truly helps tie together all the other classes in the regular business curriculum.
 They really challenge you to analyze businesses from the perspective of a CEO, identifying and evaluating risks on many different levels.
-Taking these classes has helped me to better understand the complex business environment of my clients… I strongly suggest that anyone who would like to be more prepared for their first year out of college to use the ERM program at St. Johns to their advantage."
+Taking these classes has helped me to better understand the complex business environment of my clients… I strongly suggest that anyone who would like to be more prepared for their first year out of college to use the M.S.
+E.R.M. program at St. Johns to their advantage."
 Andrew Bauch, Tobin, 2013.

-Office of Graduate Admissions, Tobin College of Business
+The Peter J. Tobin College of Business